GWR locomotive numbering and classification: Classification

 A very simple system was adopted, whereby the name (for broad-gauge locomotives) or number of the first locomotive in a class became the classification for all locomotives in that class (e.g. 'Sun Class', '4000 Class').
 After the end of the broad gauge, names were applied to principal passenger and mixed-traffic standard-gauge locomotives.
 These were often based on a single theme, which could also lend its name to describe a class, for example 'Stars', also known as the '4000 Class', whose names included 'North Star', 'Rising Star' etc.

 However, the classes of locomotives inherited at the Grouping in 1923 continued to be referred to by the classification allocated to them by their original owner.

+Other number series

+In 1903, Churchward introduced the first steam rail motors, numbered 1 and 2.
+Construction continued until, by 1908, there were 99 consecutively-numbered rail motors in service.

+In 1911, a single petrol-electric railcar was built, and given the number 100.

+Collett experimented with a diesel railcar in 1933.
+Numbered 1, it was underpowered, but the results were sufficiently encouraging that further railcars with varying specifications followed, the fleet being numbered 1–38.

+A number of diesel shunters were bought from 1933 on, and numbered 1, 2, and 501–507.
+These were renumbered to 15100–15107 by BR Western Region.

+The GWR ordered two gas turbine locomotives in 1946, but neither was delivered until the GWR had given way to BR Western Region, which numbered them 18000 and 18100.